-We are dependent on Pierre Fabre for the commercialization of tab-cel (Ebvallo in the EU, UK) worldwide, including the United States.
+We are dependent on Pierre Fabre for the manufacturing and commercialization of tab-cel (Ebvallo in the EEA, Switzerland and the UK) worldwide, including the United States.
 The failure of Pierre Fabre to meet its contractual, regulatory or other obligations could adversely affect our business and our obligations under the HCRx Agreement.

-We have entered into the A&R Commercialization Agreement for tab-cel (Ebvallo in the EU and the UK) worldwide for EBV-positive cancers and are in the process of negotiating amendments to certain ancillary agreements as contemplated by the A&R Commercialization Agreement to further advance our partnership with Pierre Fabre.
-The closing of the A&R Commercialization Agreement occurred in December 2023.
-As a result, we are entirely dependent on Pierre Fabre for marketing and commercialization, including negotiation of pricing and reimbursement, of tab-cel.
-The timing and amount of any milestone and royalty payments we may receive under the A&R Commercialization Agreement, as well as the commercial success of tab-cel, will depend on, among other things, the efforts, allocation of resources, negotiation of pricing and reimbursement and successful commercialization of tab-cel by Pierre Fabre.
+We have entered into the A&R Commercialization Agreement for tab-cel (Ebvallo in the EEA, Switzerland and the UK) worldwide for EBV-positive cancers and in March 2025, we completed the transfer of all manufacturing responsibility for tab-cel to Pierre Fabre.
+As a result, we are entirely dependent on Pierre Fabre for manufacturing, marketing and commercialization, including negotiation of pricing and reimbursement, of tab-cel.
+The timing and amount of any milestone and royalty payments we may receive under the A&R Commercialization Agreement, as well as the commercial success of tab-cel, will depend on, among other things, the efforts, allocation of resources, negotiation of pricing and reimbursement and successful manufacture and commercialization of tab-cel by Pierre Fabre.

 Under the terms of the A&R Commercialization Agreement, if we receive US BLA approval for tab-cel in patients with EBV+ PTLD, we are required to transfer the BLA to Pierre Fabre.
 Pierre Fabre will be responsible for obtaining all other regulatory approvals and maintaining all regulatory approvals.
 We will depend on Pierre Fabre to comply with numerous and varying regulatory requirements governing, if and when applicable, the manufacture, quality control, further development, labeling, packaging, storage, distribution, adverse event reporting, safety surveillance, import, export, advertising, promotion, recordkeeping and reporting of safety and other post-marketing information.
 We do not control the individual efforts of Pierre Fabre and have limited ability to terminate the A&R Commercialization Agreement if Pierre Fabre does not perform as expected.
-The failure of Pierre Fabre to devote sufficient time and effort to comply with regulatory requirements and maintain the US BLA (if approved), the EU and UK marketing authorizations and other regulatory approvals and/or to meet their obligations to us, could have an adverse impact on our financial results and operations, and our obligations under the HCRx Agreement with respect to the Initial Territory.
+The failure of Pierre Fabre to devote sufficient time and effort to comply with regulatory approvals and/or to meet their obligations to us, could have an adverse impact on our financial results and operations, and our obligations under the HCRx Agreement with respect to the Initial Territory.

-We also depend on Pierre Fabre to comply with all applicable laws relative to the commercialization of tab-cel in the Additional Territory.
-The failure of Pierre Fabre to devote sufficient time and effort to the commercialization of tab-cel; to meet their obligations to us, including for future royalty and milestone payments; to adequately deploy business continuity plans in the event of a crisis; and/or to satisfactorily resolve significant disagreements with us or address other factors could have an adverse impact on our financial results and operations.
+We also depend on Pierre Fabre to comply with all applicable laws relative to the manufacture and commercialization of tab-cel in the Additional Territory.
+The failure of Pierre Fabre to devote sufficient time and effort to the manufacture and commercialization of tab-cel; to meet their obligations to us, including for future royalty and milestone payments; to adequately deploy business continuity plans in the event of a crisis; and/or to satisfactorily resolve significant disagreements with us or address other factors could have an adverse impact on our financial results and operations.
 In addition, if Pierre Fabre violates, or are alleged to have violated, any laws or regulations during the performance of their obligations for us, it is possible that we could suffer financial and reputational harm or other negative outcomes, including possible legal consequences.